theninthsky/client-side-rendering/README.md

 <br>
 The indexed pages will have a title, description and content, as long as we remember to dynamically set them (either manually or using something like _[react-helmet](https://www.npmjs.com/package/react-helmet)_).

-However, since Googlebot tries to save on computing power (aka ["Crawl Budget"](https://developers.google.com/search/docs/crawling-indexing/large-site-managing-crawl-budget)), there might be cases where it would take a snapshot of the page before its dynamic data finishes loading.
+It is important to note that some API servers take a long time to respond to data requests, and so there might be cases where Googlebot will take a snapshot of the page even before its dynamic data finishes loading.
 <br>
-So for achieving perfect SEO results, we might prefer to "play it safe" and not to entirely rely on its ability to crawl JS apps (although it generally does a perfect job).
-We will discuss what we can do in the next section.
+In these unfortunate cases (which also lead to horrible UX), we might prefer to "play it safe" and not to entirely rely on Googlebot's crawling process.
+We will discuss what else we can do in the next section.

 ### Prerendering